jamesturk/django-markupfield/README.rst

 Requirements
 ------------

-django-markupfield depends on django 1.0+ (tested with 1.0-1.2) and libraries for whichever markup options you wish to include.
+django-markupfield depends on Django 1.1+ (tested with 1.1-1.3) and libraries for whichever markup options you wish to include.